Cwanyo/TaxiReview/README.md

 - Login with Google or Facebook

 ### Find that Taxi
-- Find taxi by typing in the licence plate number
+- Take a photo or typing in the licence plate number to find the taxi
-- Take taxi photo and licence plate (collected for research purpose)
-- Use [OpenALPR](https://github.com/openalpr/openalpr) library  for license plate recognition

 ### Create taxi review
 - Give rating according to categories (e.g. service,politeness or cleanness)
 - Comment in text

-### View reviews from other users
+### View reviews
 - Show taxi details
-- Overall rating and comment
+- Overall rating and comment from other users in realtime

 # Prototype
 ![Prototype Taxi Review](doc/prototype.png)
 Link to our [prototype](https://creator.ionic.io/share/dd7f0f339376)

 # Known issues and bugs
-- There are no effective ways to sort data in the descending order
+- There are no effective ways to sort data in the descending order for firebase realtime database

 # Contributors
 - Chatchawan yoojuie